mandopr/Ordersummary_card/README.md

 ## Acknowledgments

-It's my first time in Frontend Mentor , and also in making my first ever README file (😅😅). [@mehulpuri](https://github.com/mehulpuri) helped me in this project when I got stucked in my challenge.
+It's my first time in Frontend Mentor , and also in making my first ever README file (😅😅) , I did make several projects but never format an README file. [@mehulpuri](https://github.com/mehulpuri) helped me in this project when I got stucked in the challenge.